Classic Holiday Wine and Food Pairings

 The grape variety Gewürztraminer has tropical characters like lychee and ginger.
 When you consider the popularity of pumpkin and ginger Thai seasoned soups this match is already tried and tested.

-When we tried the PX with the stollen it intensified the cinnamon and clove in the bread, and the aromas of sugar plums danced in our heads.
+When we tried the Port with the stollen it intensified the cinnamon and clove in the bread, and the aromas of sugar plums danced in our heads.

 On Christmas these dishes will be enjoyed in a heaping pile on your plate, not in neatly sectioned wine pairings, so the team of tasters took a vote on the best all-around wine with the meal.
 The winner was the ever-versatile Pinot Noir.
 Second place went to the fruity, refreshing and lower alcohol option of off-dry Riesling.